Primary Care Physician Information

 Follow-Up is Key

-The Centers for Disease Control and Prevention (CDC), National Institutes of Health, the Joint Committee on Infant Hearing, and the American Academy of Pediatrics (AAP) endorse universal newborn hearing screening before hospital discharge, diagnostic evaluation by three months of age, and initiation of appropriate intervention services by six months of age.
-When one of your patients receives a negative hearing screening result, we urge you to follow up with families to ensure they get a diagnostic evaluation and intervention services if needed.
+The Centers for Disease Control and Prevention (CDC), National Institutes of Health, the Joint Committee on Infant Hearing, and the American Academy of Pediatrics (AAP) endorse universal newborn hearing screening before hospital discharge, diagnostic evaluation by three months of age and initiation of appropriate intervention services by six months of age.
+When a patient receives a failed hearing screening result, it should be viewed as a “Developmental Emergency” until normal hearing is documented or an audiological diagnosis is made.

 No results found.